mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 Options
 ~~~~~~~

-Note: common options are detailled in the :ref:`qens-fitting-features` section.
+.. seealso:: Common options are detailled in the :ref:`qens-fitting-features` section.

  .. _qens-fitting-features: